Explore other offices & services

 What are some of the other ways of being infected?

 One of the most common ways of becoming infected is by opening an attachment sent via e-mail.
 If you are running Windows, you should never open any attachment with an .exe extension.
 Just delete it.
 Infected attachments can come in many forms.
 Some of the other extensions to look out for are .bat, .com, .scr, .pif, .exe, .vbs, .doc.
 If you are unsure about an e-mail you receive, check out the attachment at any of the following Web sites to see if it is a known virus.
-These sites have a search feature allowing you to easily look to see if the attachment you have received is a virus.

 Other ways of being infected are through: